loki3/flexagonator/docs/atomic-theory.md

 Flex definitions include an initial pattern that must be present in the flexagon in order to perform the flex, followed by a final pattern that describes how the flex has changed the flexagon.
-They are relative to a "current hinge", which can be changed, allowing us to move around a flexagon, performing flexes in different locations.
+They are relative to a "reference hinge", which can be changed, allowing us to move around a flexagon, performing flexes in different locations.

 The notation leverages many of the concepts of [pat notation](https://github.com/loki3/flexagonator/blob/master/docs/pat-notation.md)